Medical Assistant (MEDA)

 (6 Credits, Fall/Spring)

-Students are placed in a physician's office for a 180-hour non-paid work experience.
+Students are placed in a physician's office for a 160-hour non-paid work experience.
 During the practicum, students are supervised and evaluated on technical, administrative, and clinical course competencies.
-PREREQ: MEDA 108, MEDA 132, MEDA 240, and MEDA 242 with a grade of C or higher.
+In addition to the work experience, students complete homework assignments and prepare for exams.
+PREREQ: MEDA 109, MEDA 132, MEDA 180, and MEDA 242 with a grade of C or higher.
 PRE/COREQ: MEDA 201 and MEDA 243.
-(0 lecture hours, 18 lab hours, 6 credits)
+(0 lecture hours, 12 lab hours, 6 credits)

 Refer to How to Read Course Descriptions for an explanation of elements found in the course descriptions above.